rvaidun/Document-Generator/readme.md

 # Document Generator

-Document Generator is a Python3 script to automatically generate documents.
-This project works by paraphrasing existing wikipedia articles and writing the paraphrased text to a word document that you can upload to coursehero.
-These documents can be used for various purposes including uploading to Coursehero.
+Document Generator is a project to generate randomized documents based on content retrieved from Wikipedia with paraphrasing.
+The generated documents may be used in various instances, most notably for uploading to CourseHero as study materials.

 ## Installation